yetanotherx/WorldEditCUI/README.md

 Legal stuff
 -----------

-This code is licensed under the BSD license.
+This code is licensed under the Eclipse Public License.